shubhampatil1602/namaste-react/README.md

 - A functional component is normal JS function that returns JSX code or React element.

-- Component Composition -> Component inside ReactComponent
+- Component Composition -> Component inside ReactComponent.

+- Functional components are JS functions and Props are like passing arguments to functional components.

+- ConfigDrivenUI - data is driven by config with the help of backend api.
+In short different content for different locations.

 ### 🚀 `To install a package we use npm and to execute a package we use npx command.`